vinceau/i18next-auto-keys/USAGE_CLI.md

 1. **Extract Messages and Keys** - Extract translation keys from source code and generate a PO template file
 2. **Sync PO Files** - Merge new strings from PO template into existing .po files
 3. **PO to JSON conversion** - Convert translated .po files to i18next JSON format
+4. **Translation Status** - Show translation progress for .po files in a directory

 A PO (portable object) file contains translation strings and is made up of many entries, containing the original untranslated string and its corresponding translation.
 POT (portable object template) files are similar but serve as templates for creating new PO files.

 ## Configuration Integration